PrinciplesDotDev/principles/README.md

 1. Sign up for an account at https://principles.dev where you can save your principles drafts (for submitting to this repo) and organising your favourite principles in your profile.
 2. Follow [@principles_dev](https://twitter.com/principles_dev) to hear more about principles.
-3. There's also a mailing list on the website in which infrequent emails about principles.
+3. There's also a mailing list on the website with infrequent emails about principles.

 ## Licensing